gypze/Vantablack-Regexstyle/Develop/gist-template.md

 ### Character Classes

+A set of characters enclosed within square brackets "[]" where any one of those characters can be matched within a string, and in the context of hexadecimal, a character class like "[a-fA-f0-9]" would match any single hexadecimal digit, including both lowercase and uppercase letters 9a-f,A-F) and numbers (0-9)

 {a-f0-9}

 Matches any character from a to f (case-insensitive) or any digit from 0 to 9 These are the valid caharacters for a hexadicmal color code.

 ### Grouping and Capturing

+The use of parenthesis to define a section of a pattern as a group, allowing you to exrract specific parts of a matched string, like a hexadecimal value, and access them separately; essentially, it lests you isolate and capture specifiec parts of a larger patters witinin a regex, particularly useful when dwealing with complex data like hexadecimal color codes where you might want to acess the individual red, green, and blue components.

 ()